SOLD ~SOLD ~ SOLD ~ SOLD ~ SOLD

 UKWMO Brundall, Norfolk.

-A rare opportunity to own a piece of genuine cold war heritage.
-The bunker is located in the heart of the Norfolk countryside, surrounded on all sides by arable farmland.
+UKWMO Brundall is located in Norfolk, approximately 118 miles from London.
+Situated in greenfield countryside, surrounded on all sides by arable farmland.
 Most bunkers were built on high ground so their ground zero cameras would have panoramic views of the horizon.
-This plot is no exception and benefits from a very pleasant vista of surrounding unspoilt Norfolk countryside.
+This plot is no exception and benefits from a very pleasant vista of surrounding unspoilt rural East Anglia.

 Descending Into The UKWMO Brundall, Norwich, Norfolk

 This bunker survived the civil defence cutbacks of the mid 1960s when half the original number were closed, many now having been demolished.
 The bunker was in regular weekly use for training and exercises until 1991 when the organisation was stood down in the wake of the collapse of the Soviet Union.
 There are now thought to be fewer than 900 of these posts surviving in the entire UK and many are in very poor condition, having been flooded or vandalised.
 This example remains in excellent condition, having escaped those fates.

 Be Prepared For A Visit From The Relatives.

 PLEASE RESPECT OTHER PEOPLES PRIVACY.

 IF THIS WERE YOUR BUNKER, WOULD YOU BE HAPPY WITH 57 RANDOM FOLK TURNING UP?

 DO NOT APPROACH THE BUNKER WITHOUT SEEKING THE OWNER’S PERMISSION FIRST.

 THAT IS BEST DONE IN WRITING BEFORE HAND.